ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/README.md

   buildDir: 'build'
 ```

-In the variables section, buildDir was set as folder called 'build'.
+In my project, there is no need o set 'rootDir'.
+Only 'buildDir' was set as folder called 'build' directly under current root.

+### Build Pipeline - Steps - Download Secure Files

+The following is the step of the build pipeline to download secure files:

 ```yaml
 # Download secure file